simonalexanderson/MotoricaDanceDataset/README.md

 - Session 1: Street dancing by dancer/MC Mario Perez Amigo, dancing to his own music.
 Styles: Krumping, Hiphop, Popping
 - Session 2: Causal dancing by Esther Ericsson and friends, performed to various pop songs.
 Styles: Casual (Note: music was played from Spotify)
-- Session 3: Jazz dancing by Lizette Röhnlund and Nils XXX, under supervision of YYY.
+- Session 3: Jazz dancing by Lizette Röhnlund and Nils Nygårdh, under supervision of Fatima Teffahi.
 Music by Stockholm Swing Allstars.
 Styles: Jazz, Charleston, Tapping
-- Session 4: Street dancing by Mario Perez Amigo and Klara XXX + Jazz dancing by Lisette Röhnlund.
+- Session 4: Street dancing by Mario Perez Amigo and Klara Eriksson + Jazz dancing by Lisette Röhnlund.
 Styles: Krumping, Hiphop, Popping, Locking, Jazz, Charleston (Note: Locking and Jazz music were played from youtube)

 Sessions 1-2 constitutes the PSMD dataset used in the paper "Probabilistic autoregressive dance generation with multimodal attention https://dl.acm.org/doi/10.1145/3478513.3480570" published at SIGGRAPH Asia 2021.
 Sessions 3-4 are novel recordings for the paper "", which used all the data (Sessions 1-4) for training.

-To comply with other studies, we named the clips following the convension used in AIST Dance Database, i.e. prefix_genre_situation_camera_dancer_music_choreography In our case only the tags "genre", "dancer" and "music" are changing, while the tags "situation" is allways set to sFM (Advanced dance), "camera" to cAll, and "choreography" to a increasing serial number.
+To comply with other studies, we named the clips following the convension used in AIST Dance Database, i.e. 'prefix_genre_situation_camera_dancer_music_choreography'.
+In our case only the tags 'genre', 'dancer' and 'music' are used, while the tags 'situation' is allways set to sFM (Advanced dance), 'camera' to cAll, and 'choreography' to a increasing serial number.

 | Style      | Code | Nb dancers | Nb minutes| Comments |
 |------------|------|------------|-----------|----------|